 1. It’s more practical

-If a couple comes to an age where moving in together makes sense than paying twice for rent.
+If a couple comes to an age where moving in together before marriage makes sense than pay twice for rent.
 It’s being with your partner and saving money at the same time — practical.

 2. The couple can get to know each other better